My Independent Greece Itinerary for a 2-Week Trip

 greece itinerary acropolis athens monastaraki

-The cherry on a cake of Athens: the Acropolis.
+The cherry on top of Athens: the Acropolis.

 What to do in Athens 📸